 - Google Cloud - 2¼% named CSMs, 97¾% automation

 - Pipedrive - 3½% named CSMs, 96½% automation.

 68% revenue comes from lower segments adding up to 96½%

-NDR for long-tail Customer Success
+NRR for long-tail Customer Success

-The NDR is a widely used metric to indicate customer success.
+The NRR is a widely used metric to indicate customer success.
 The metric is even more effective for measuring customer success for long-tail accounts.
 Since unlike the CSM-managed customer accounts, no one is paying much attention to the long tail.
 As shown above,

 Retaining long-tail customers is crucial for B2C and B2B SaaS businesses.
 The Net Retention Rate for the long-tail accounts provides information about a company's ability to generate recurring sales from its low-paying but high-volume customers.